MrJohnson7/Java-stacks-queues/README.md

 # Java-stacks-queues
-This is a program reading palindromes using stacks and queues Java programing in IDE NetBeans
+This is a program reading palindromes using stacks and queues, and a doubly linked list Java programing in IDE NetBeans